italian dessert recipes

 5. Place on the greased cookie sheet.
 Repeat with the remaining dough.

-6. Bake at 350 degrees F (175 degrees C) for 15 minutes or until golden.
+6. Bake at 350 degrees for or until golden.
 Remove to wire racks to cool.

 Nope!
 Were you really wanting to use shortening?
-Hmmph.
+I've never tried it.
 Very few Italian dessert recipes use shortening.
-But I have a couple on this site that use it.
-You may want to check these out OR better yet - buy some butter:
+I have a few listed here and there that do.
+But not many.

 Yep!
 Anise has a very unique flavor.
 I'm NOT a big fan of anise. *Gasp*!
 How UN Italian of me.
 But, you will still be making an Italian cookie by substituting any of these: